redstonerodent/continuousEngine/controls.md

 ## Common to all games

-These are defined in `continuousEngine.py`, and thus available in all games (though the meaning of undo/redo/restart is different in different games).
+These are defined in `continuousEngine.py` (or `client.py`), and thus available in all games (though the meaning of undo/redo/restart is different in different games).

 ### View navigation